ighadah/Modularisation_forgetting_workflow_v.2/README.md

 * Sigma+\_1 = {A, B1, B2, r}
 * Sigma+\_2 = {A, B1, B2, r, s, t, B3}

-The method works with EL ontologies where the axioms are of the form A <= C or A == C where C is a complex class expression.
+The method works with ELH ontologies where the axioms are of the form A <= C or A == C where C is a complex class expression, or of the form r <= s where r and s are role names.

 2. **Modularisation**